-To ensure the effectiveness of psychology services in Australia, the industry is highly regulated.
-All psychologists must be registered with the Psychology Board of Australia, which is responsible for overseeing the industry.
+To ensure the effectiveness of psychology services in Australia, the profession is highly regulated.
+All psychologists must be registered with the Psychology Board of Australia, which is responsible for overseeing the profession.

 Understanding regulatory requirements is essential for aspiring psychologists, as only practitioners who can demonstrate the skills needed to provide a high standard of care, will qualify for registration.

-To achieve registration, candidates are required to complete six years of university education and supervised experience.
+To achieve registration, candidates are required to complete a total of six years of training, made up of university education and supervised experience.

-Whether you’re considering becoming a clinical psychologist or another type of psychology specialist, such as a forensic or child psychologist, the education and training involved with getting qualified can be broken down into the following steps:
+Whether you’re considering becoming a clinical psychologist or another area of psychological practice, such as forensic or child psychology, the education and training involved with getting qualified can be broken down into the following steps:

 Three-year undergraduate psychology degree – Covering psychology fundamentals, you’ll need to complete this Australian Psychology Accreditation Council (APAC) accredited qualification in order to qualify for postgraduate psychology studies.
 However, if you do not hold an accredited undergraduate psychology degree, successfully completing a Graduate Diploma in Psychology will gain you entry to fourth-year psychology studies.

-Fourth-year accredited psychology studies – Involving academic studies and supervised practice, a fourth year of study is required if you wish to undertake further psychology training.
-Upon completion, you will be eligible for provisional registration with the Psychology Board of Australia.
+Fourth-year psychology studies – A fourth year of study is required if you wish to undertake further psychology training.
+Upon completing a Graduate Diploma in Psychology (Advanced) or an honours degree in psychology, you will be eligible for provisional registration with the Psychology Board of Australia.